 A unique destination full of biodiversity, New Caledonia is bathed by clear waters in the South Pacific.
-In addition to its marvellous beaches and brilliant sunshine, its preserved ecosystem is frequently sought out by nature lovers.
+Its marvellous beaches and preserved ecosystem are frequently sought out by nature lovers.
 The coral reef uniting the archipelago and surrounding an extraordinary lagoon is listed as a UNESCO World Heritage Site.

 Nouméa, the capital of New Caledonia, is located on the southern tip of the island.
-Forming the largest lagoon in the world, it is surrounded by translucent, blue tropical waters, mountain ranges, long golden stretches of beach, and a red coral.
+Forming the largest lagoon in the world, it is surrounded by translucent, blue tropical waters, mountain ranges, long golden stretches of beach, and a red coral reef.

-The city, often referred to as “a little piece of France,” combines all the laid-back atmosphere of the South Pacific with the urban elegance of France—from the profusion of old French colonial houses, with ornate wrought-iron balconies, tree-lined squares, and men playing petanque, to French-inspired cafés, restaurants, and designer-label shopping, Parisian style.
+The city, often referred to as “a little piece of France,” combines the laid-back atmosphere of the South Pacific with the urban elegance of France—from the profusion of old French colonial houses and French-inspired cafés to designer-label shopping—Parisian style.
 In contrast, a ten-minute walk reveals the contemporary architecture of the Baie des Citrons, Anse Vata, and Port Moselle, Nouméa’s modern face.